 This problem is more common when purchasing eBooks.
 For instance, some books might be available first in one country and only be available later in other countries.
 Therefore, even with Kindle Fire expanding its countries to most countries of the world, geographical restriction is still a problem for certain apps.

 How Amazon’s Geo-Restrictions work for Kindle Fire users

 Travelling users of Kindle believe that changing their personal details will allow them to gain full access.
 Unfortunately, this does not always work as the comment of the user below clearly shows.

 Amazon, like all websites using Geographical restrictions, checks users’ IP addresses when they try to access Amazon’s website/services.
 Your IP address is assigned to you by the Internet Service Provider (ISP) that is connecting you with the internet; and contains the country code.

-Amazon only provides apps, services and download permissions to Kindle Fire users who are accessing its website/services from the US, the UK, Germany, France, Spain, Italy and Japan.
-If you are located in any other region besides these, your IP address will show it, and the automated system at Amazon’s end will block you out.
+Amazon apps are often downloadable for certain selected regions, mostly the US, the UK, France, Germany, and Japan.
+If you are located in a different region, your IP address will show it, and the automated system at Amazon’s end will block you out.

 Luckily the solution is very simple.

 Using a Kindle Fire VPN same as VPN for Amazon Prime will give you complete access to the full range of Kindle Fire features regardless of your geographical location.